Kavita0298/ot-work/ot-AWS/Assignment-5/Assignment.md

 ## Assgnment-5 ##
 ## Task-1 ##

-**Create a ASG for CPU utilization greater than 40% and check the status.**
+**Create a ASG for CPU utilization greater than 40% and check the status ?**

 Go on **Services** and **EC2** option